Kshitij-Darwhekar/Intelligent-Traffic-Managment-System-Using-Computer-Vision/YOLO Algorithm files/README.md

-This foler contains the configuration and .names file for YOLO v3
+#### This folder contains the configuration and .names file for YOLO v3